-- The Gen Xers that follow are marching toward middle age, now in their early 30s to just about 50.
-(Gen X poster boy Eddie Vedder of Pearl Jam hits the half-century mark in 2014.)
+- The Gen Xers that follow are marching toward middle age, now in their mid 30s to early 50s.
+(Gen X poster boy Eddie Vedder of Pearl Jam hit the half-century mark in 2014.)

-- Meanwhile, the first of the Millennials — the “echo boomers” whose numbers peaked in 1990 — have passed age 30.
+- Meanwhile, the first of the Millennials — the “echo boomers” whose numbers peaked in 1990 — are in their early 30s.

 - Much has been written about the big bump of post-World War II babies marching closer to retirement (maybe), Social Security, and the years where health care becomes a major concern.
 But what about the inevitable?
-Notice that the number of deaths in the U.S. has plateaued at about 2.5 million a year.
-That won’t last long with Boomers heading into the years where death rates rise dramatically.
+Notice that the number of deaths in the U.S. has ticked up to about 2.6 million a year.
+Expect that to keep climbing as more Boomers head into the years where death rates rise dramatically.
 How will 4 million deaths annually affect the funeral home business, the ability to buy a cemetary plot, and the overall industry around end-of-life care?

 - Along with Gen X came the “baby bust,” the years of rapidly declining birth rates that led to all kinds of prognostications about the shrinking of America.
-That means our workforce now has a relative shortage of thirtysomethings.
+That means our workforce now has a relative shortage of thirty- and forty-somethings.
 Does that mean more opportunity for Millennials to advance in the business world and less pressure for boomers to retire?